The Supreme Court’s Presidential Immunity Decision

 The majority frames its analysis by describing the framers’ conception of the presidency.
 Chief Justice Roberts writes that the framers sought to empower a single constitutional officer with “ultimate authority” to “encourage energetic, vigorous, decisive, and speedy execution of the laws.”
 According to the majority, the framers believed this energy would enable the president to guard the United States from foreign attacks, properly administer the nation’s laws, and protect the people’s property and liberty.
 In order to fulfill these duties, the president would need “‘the maximum ability to deal fearlessly and impartially with’ the duties of his office.”
 The majority notes, though, that while the framers’ conception of a powerful presidency supports its immunity framework, “relevant historical evidence on the question of Presidential immunity is of a ‘fragmentary character,’” and therefore it must rely more fundamentally on separation of powers principles and prior rulings defining those principles.

-Chief Justice Roberts notes that the Court has only dealt with the issues presented in this case on a few occasions.
+Chief Justice Roberts notes that the Court has dealt with the issues presented in this case on only a few occasions.
 Therefore, the Court must look primarily to the framers’ arrangement of the presidency and these few decisions.

 Unofficial actions do not necessitate the protection the majority affords to official acts because, the Court writes, the purpose of providing immunity to presidents is not to protect the president “because he is the President.”
 Instead, presidential immunity is meant to “ensure that the President can undertake his constitutionally designated functions effectively, free from undue pressures or distortions.”
 Therefore, conduct that does not advance or undergird the president’s constitutional role need not be protected.